Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling: Retell, Reward, Repeat (d-RLAIF)

-To study the effects of our d-RLAIF training on a wide range of models, 3 instruction-tuned models (Llama-3.1-8B, Qwen-3-8B, and Olmo-3-7B) are chosen as policy models for generating retellings.
+As shown in Figure \ref{fig:drlaif}, we adapt \citet{wei-etal-2025-igniting}'s implementation of d-RLAIF to use an LLM-as-judge to transform an input story into a theory-informed reward signal.
+We use GRPO \cite{shao2024deepseekmath} and LoRA \cite{hu2022lora} to optimise the RRR training process using TimeTravel's unsupervised training split.
+To study the effects of our RRR training on a wide range of models, 3 instruction-tuned models (Llama-3.1-8B, Qwen-3-8B, and Olmo-3-7B) are chosen as policy models for generating retellings.

-We use GRPO \cite{shao2024deepseekmath} and LoRA \cite{hu2022lora} to optimise the d-RLAIF training process with TimeTravel's unsupervised learning split as input.
-The policy model generates 16 outputs for each input, which are then given to the LLM-as-judge to evaluate and generate 16 reward scores.
-The relative advantages are then calculated from the reward scores and used to update the weights of the policy model's LoRA adapter (Figure \ref{fig:drlaif}).
-Both the policy and LLM-as-judge model fit on a single H200 GPU with 141GB VRAM.
+The policy model generates 16 responses for each query, which are then given to the LLM-as-judge to evaluate and generate 16 reward scores.
+The relative advantages are then calculated from the reward scores and used to update the weights (Figure \ref{fig:drlaif}) of the policy model's LoRA adapter.

-Using the results from Table \ref{tab:llm_as_judge_vs_human}, we initially choose Selene-1-mini without reasoning as our fast LLM-as-judge and reward signal generator.\footnote{We choose to save the evaluation criteria--Logical, Rational \& Complete\textsubscript{N}--and our most reliable LLM-as-judge--Gemini-3-Flash without reasoning for final evaluation.} While the `overall' score is less accurate than aggregating min\textsubscript{LRC} from 3 separate inferences, we consider it to be an acceptable degradation at $\frac{1}{3}$ the token cost and use it for our reward signal $R_O$.
-We also conduct d-RLAIF with an alternative reward score R\textsubscript{N} based on narrativity (Figure \ref{fig:rn_selene}).
+Based on the results in Table \ref{tab:llm-judge-spearman}, we select Selene to generate the narrativity-based reward score $R_N$ (Figure \ref{fig:rn_training_graph}).
+For comparison, we select Prometheus to compute an alternative reward signal, based on the Logical, Rational and Complete\textsubscript{N} criteria.
+To maximise speed and token efficiency during d-RLAIF, we generate $R_O$ (`overall') using a prompt with criteria identical to the $\min_{\text{LRC}}$ score.
+Although this configuration aligns less closely with human preferences than the three-inference aggregated $\min_{\text{LRC}}$ score (Appendix Table \ref{tab:llm_as_judge_vs_human}), we consider the minor performance trade-off acceptable given the $\frac{1}{3}$ reduction in token costs.

-We apply early stopping once training reaches a reward plateau, defined as 200 consecutive optimiser steps for which the average reward remains within 0.1 of the maximum achievable reward of 3 or 5, indicating no further measurable improvement under the current reward signal.
+We apply early stopping once training reaches a reward plateau, defined as 200 consecutive optimiser steps for which the average reward remains within 0.1 of the maximum achievable reward, indicating no further measurable improvement.
 Additionally, we introduce a length-based penalty for retellings that exceed 3 times the length of the original to prevent reward hacking by lengthy outputs.